-3 Command Line Tools to Install Local Debian (.DEB) Packages
+3 Command Line Tools to Install Deb Packages in Ubuntu

 This is useful to those new users who have migrated from Windows to Ubuntu or Linux Mint.
-The very basic problem they face is installing local software on system.
+The very basic problem they face is installing local software on the system.

-1. Install Software Using Dpkg Command
+1. Install .deb Package Using dpkg Command

 Dpkg is a package manager for Debian and its derivatives such as Ubuntu and Linux Mint.
-It is used to install, build, remove and manage .deb packages. but unlike other Linux package management systems, it cannot automatically download and install packages with their dependencies.
+It is used to install, build, remove, and manage .deb packages. but unlike other Linux package management systems, it cannot automatically download and install packages with their dependencies.

 $ sudo dpkg -i teamviewer_amd64.deb